RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Evaluation Results

 \textbf{E1.
-Configuration File Issues} often arise due to the configuration file (``pom.xml'' in a Java Maven project) related content not being configured correctly.
-Figure~\ref{fig:ErrorType1} (E1.1) shows an error due to an unresolved dependency as the artifact cannot be found in the central Maven repository~\cite{maven2CenterWebpage}.
-Figure~\ref{fig:ErrorType1} (E1.2) shows that the current Java version is unsupported.
-This occurs as the Java version is not explicitly configured in the ``pom.xml'' file, the Maven project uses the default version 1.5, and this doesn't match the required version.
-Except for the two commonly occurring errors, we notice that some APIs are imported in the functional code files, but there is not a corresponding entry in the ``pom.xml'' configuration file.
-Some LLMs, especially those with limited instruction following capability, sometimes generate content that does not belong in the ``pom.xml'' file, leading to Leading to build failures.
+Configuration File Issues} often arise when build-related content (e.g., ``CMakeLists.txt'' in a C++ CMake project) is not configured correctly.
+Figure~\ref{fig:ErrorType1} shows an error due to an unresolved dependency as the package ``nonexistent-lib'' cannot be found through CMake's package configuration system.
+Beyond this common error, we observe other configuration-related issues including version compatibility problems, missing dependency declarations in build files (e.g., ``package.json'', ``requirements.txt'', ``Cargo.toml''), and platform-specific configuration errors.
+Some LLMs occasionally generate inappropriate content for configuration files, leading to build failures.

-\secmargin \begin{myboxc} \textbf{Finding 6: } Unlike fine-grained code translation works, repository-level code translation requires proper configuration of files such as the ``pom.xml'' file in Java Maven repositories.
+\secmargin \begin{myboxc} \textbf{Finding 7: } Unlike fine-grained code translation works, repository-level code translation requires proper configuration of files such as the “CMakeLists.txt” file in C++ repositories.
 This can lead to dependency-related issues (e.g., non-existent dependencies, version mismatches, etc.).
 Solving these problems requires a clear understanding of the related calls and the latest dependencies. \end{myboxc} \secmargin

 \textbf{E2.
 Limited Understanding Ability Issues} usually arise due to unfamiliarity with the code context during translation.
-Figure~\ref{fig:ErrorType1} (E2.1) shows two methods with the same name and parameter type list, leading to a semantic conflict.
-These occur because the previously generated method is overlooked (which may be due to the long code length) when generating a new function.
-Figure~\ref{fig:ErrorType1} (E2.2) shows a function being called with incorrect argument types.
-This happens because the data types in the source language are dynamically defined, making it challenging to identify during translation.
-In addition to these examples, another error commonly occurring is due to a misunderstanding of the repository structure, leading to the incorrect imports of files or directories.
+Figure~\ref{fig:ErrorType2} shows two methods with identical names and parameter signatures in a Go struct, leading to a redeclaration error.
+This occurs because the previously generated method is overlooked when generating new functions, often due to insufficient context awareness in long codebases.
+Beyond this example, we observe other context-related issues including incorrect function calls with mismatched argument types, improper imports due to misunderstanding repository structure, and variable scope conflicts.
+These errors typically stem from LLMs' limited ability to maintain comprehensive understanding of the entire codebase during translation.